aleen42/PersonalWiki/Programming/JavaScript/Framework/react/working_with_the_browser/working_with_the_browser.md

 #### Mounted Methods

 - `component.forceUpdate()` can be invoked on any mounted component when you know that some depper aspect of the component's state has changed without using `this.setState()`

+### Browser Support

+React supports most popular browsers, including Internet Explorer 9 and above.

+(We don't support older browsers that don't support ES5 methods, but you may find that your apps do work in older browsers if polyfills such as es5-shim and es5-sham are included in the page.
+You're on your own if you choose to take this path.)